 "I can see that," said Risa, looking at Resu, who nodded in response and put an arm around her.

 "I think we have two choices," I said.
 "We can disappear.
 Give up my identity, go some random place and figure out how to make a living.
 That's more difficult for someone without a provable identity, but certainly easier in 1970 than it will be in the twenty-first century.
 Or, I could contact my slightly weird relatives in Missouri and ask if we can visit while we figure this out."

 Risa and Resu glanced at each other, then looked at me.
 "How weird are these relatives that the three of us could just drop in on them out of the blue without them thinking that you're crazy?"

 "They're pretty weird for this time and place.
 The parents are teachers, middle school and high school.
-They have a large house; I've stayed with them several times during past summers, and talked with them a bit about schooling.
+They have a large house; I've stayed with them several times during past summers, and talked with them a bit about alternative schooling.
 Ivan Illich and A.S.
 Neill.
 If Sean and Nan were younger, I think they'd move some place less conservative and teach in a free school.
 Something like Summerhill.
-The free school movement is a big thing in some parts of the United States right now.
+The free school movement is a big thing in less conservative parts of the United States right now.

 "They'd at least let us visit for a while, which would give us time to think.
 Unless you believe we need to totally disappear immediately to evade pursuit?"

 Resu shook her head.
 "I don't think it's that urgent.
 It took them years to track us down to your place in Lansing.
 And even then, they didn't seem very serious about catching us.
 I mean, an ogre knocking on the door?"

 "It is a bit strange," said Risa.
 "Almost like they wanted to scare us into doing something rash.
 Which you did, Resu."